mattdavis90/node-red-contrib-tado-client/README.md

 * windowDetectionTimeout
 * zoneId

+### Note: For AC users - Tado changed from FanSpeed to FanLevel.
+If you zone shows FanLevel then please use Level1, Level2, etc. as the FanSpeed parameter, otherwise use High, Medium, Low.

 The response from the Tado API is represented in ```msg.payload``` and the generating API call is ```msg.topic```.

 ## Credits